SnakeskinTpl/language-tools/packages/neovim/README.md

 ### Manual update

-If you install cli by npm, you could update lsp like other npm packages.
+If you install the CLI using npm, you can update the LSP server like other npm packages:

     npm update -g @snakeskin/cli